MicrosoftDocs/azure-devops-docs/docs/organizations/projects/delete-project.md

 See the following frequently asked questions about deleting projects in Azure DevOps.

-### Q: What if the project I deleted remains in Visual Studio with its ID?

-A:

 ### Q: After deleting one project, why do work items in a remaining project still have links to the deleted project work items?

 A: Work items get deleted within 24 hours after your project is deleted.

-You can run the RemoveUnusedContent job to immediately remove those work items.
+### Q: I deleted a project in Azure DevOps, but in Visual Studio Team Explorer it's still there, what do I do?

+A: Wait 28 days before the project is permanently deleted.

 ::: moniker range="<= tfs-2018"